Farama-Foundation/Metaworld/README.md

 * [__ML1__](https://meta-world.github.io/figures/ml1.gif) is a meta-RL benchmark environment which tests few-shot adaptation to goal variation within single task.
 You can choose to test variation within any of [50 tasks](https://meta-world.github.io/figures/ml45-1080p.gif) for this benchmark.
 * [__ML10__](https://meta-world.github.io/figures/ml10.gif) is a meta-RL benchmark which tests few-shot adaptation to new tasks.
 It comprises 10 meta-train tasks, and 3 test tasks.
 * [__ML45__](https://meta-world.github.io/figures/ml45-1080p.gif) is a meta-RL benchmark which tests few-shot adaptation to new tasks.
 It comprises 45 meta-train tasks and 5 test tasks.
 * [__MT10__](https://meta-world.github.io/figures/mt10.gif) and __MT50__ are multi-task-RL benchmark environments for learning a multi-task policy that perform 10 and 50 training tasks respectively.
-MT10 and MT50 augment environment observations with a one-hot vector which identifies the task.
+In the original Metaworld experiments, we augment MT10 and MT50 environment observations with a one-hot vector which identifies the task.
+We don't enforce how users utilize task one-hot vectors, however one solution would be to use a Gym wrapper such as [this one](https://github.com/rlworkgroup/garage/blob/master/src/garage/envs/multi_env_wrapper.py)

 ### Basics